Why we feel bad – the Trauma of not being loved

 However allowing ourself to feel our pain can begin to bring what is in the unconscious into our conscious awareness.

 As adults this early pain is still within our systems and we work hard at least on some level to avoid feeling that pain.
-As mentioned we avoid our pain by symbolic behaviors that actively suppress awareness of upsetting thoughts and memories or by numbing our feelings with drugs, alcohol and process addictions, or by separating ourselves from our emotional experience by dissociating.
+As mentioned we avoid our pain by symbolic behaviours that actively repress and suppress awareness of upsetting thoughts and memories or by numbing our feelings with drugs, alcohol and process addictions, or by separating ourselves from our emotional experience by dissociating.

 For some people this works just fine and they are able to get through their life.
 Whist for others holding down painful feelings from the past is much more difficult and they may find it hard to cope and function.